CloudLabsAI-Azure/hybridworkshop/steps/6_ExploreAKSHCI.md

 Congratulations!
 -----------
-You've reached the end of the evaluation guide.
-In this guide you have:
+You've reached the end of the this exercise.
+You can now proceed with the next exercise.

-* Deployed/Configured a Windows Server 2019 Hyper-V host in Azure to run your nested sandbox environment
-* Deployed the AKS on Azure Stack HCI management cluster on your Windows Server 2019 Hyper-V environment
-* Deployed a target cluster to run applications and services
-* Optionally integrated with Azure Arc and deployed a sample application
-* Set the foundation for further learning!

-Great work!